vuejs/vitepress/docs/guide/getting-started.md

 VitePress uses **file-based routing**: each `.md` file is compiled into a corresponding `.html` file with the same path.
 For example, `index.md` will be compiled into `index.html`, and can be visited at the root path `/` of the resulting VitePress site.

-We will discuss more about [Routing](./routing) in the next chapter.
+VitePress also provides the ability to generate clean URLs, rewrite paths, and dynamically generate pages.
+These will be covered in the [Routing Guide](./routing).

 ## Up and Running